msc-acse/ACSE-5/Lecture5.md

 - How do I connect my executable to a static library?
 - What is static linking?

-## Inheritance: Pure virtual functions
+## Function objects
-- What is an interface object?
+- What is a function object
-- How do I make a class "pure virtual"?
-- Why would I want to do this?
-- How to create interface objects?
+- How can I create it?
+- What is it used for?

 ## STL Library: Part III
 - What happens when I erase items from my containers?